chungers/infrakit/example/instance/aws/ebs/README.md

     }
 }
 ```
-In the example above, the vanila flavor plugin is used.
-So we are just managing cattle where all instances
-look alike.
+In the example above, we have a group of 5 volumes that need to be provisioned, each with 100G of capacity.

 To have the Group plugin watch this group, first make sure the plugins are all running (see tutorial and examples elsewhere).
 Then, do this: